-And then what?
+December 2-3.
 This blog post, WikiLeaks on the run, asks a good question: "When does the situation reach equilibrium?"
-But the answer is a bit optimistic:
+But the answer is optimistic:

 That must be what they're discussing behind the scenes in government.
 And don't miss that this is equally threatening to media.
 They won't be able to engage in spin rooms and situation rooms, appearances and perception.
 When we can see the real communiques, that kind of mush won't do.

 Oh really?
 While we're at it, let's set up congress so we see exactly how everyone voted, and also see where their donations came from.
 Surely that will dissolve the power of big money lobbyists in the golden light of human awareness.
-Let's make an "information superhighway" where text and pictures and sound can move around the world in seconds.
-Surely that will bring universal understanding and world peace.
 Let's invent a magical device that can capture moving pictures and sound in a format that can be spread electronically.
 Then when just one person sneaks in and films an industrial pig farm, within days everyone in the world will see the video and change their buying habits.
-Let's put all the great works of literature and millions of scientific articles at our fingertips, and we'll all become scholars and geniuses...
+Let's put all the great works of literature and millions of scientific articles at our fingertips, and we'll all become scholars and geniuses.

 Imagine a world of 100% transparency.
 There is a camera everywhere, all the time.
-You can watch Sarah Palin taking a dump or (God forbid) Joe Lieberman having sex.
-And if Vladimir Putin wants an opponent murdered, what will he do?
-He'll get right on the phone and order the hit, because he understands that nobody can do anything about it, just as we can't do anything now about all the undisputed facts that Noam Chomsky writes about.
-At the fringes of the internet a few losers will point fingers, while the great mass of losers point fingers at some guy in Ohio who tortured a cat.
+If Putin wants an opponent murdered, what will he do?
+He'll get right on the phone and order the hit, because he understands that nobody can do anything about it.

-So, getting back to tactics, total transparency is the wrong move.
+Total transparency is the wrong move.
 If everything is in the open, then nothing is in the open.
-The correct move is to make it so the functionaries of the targeted system never know when the eyes of the world will be focused on them -- a reverse panopticon!
-This is roughly what WikiLeaks is already doing, although they have room to do it better.
-And this is what Julian Assange wrote in his blog (archive here) on December 31, 2006:
+The better move is to make it so the functionaries of the targeted system never know when the eyes of the world will be focused on them -- a reverse panopticon!
+From Julian Assange's blog (archive here) on December 31, 2006: